Training our future leaders on the importance of global issues!

 World Affairs Council of Hilton Head is proud to be part of this great program and works in cooperation with the Beaufort County School District to bring AWQ to the six county high schools.
 Students work outside their regular curriculum to prepare for the final county competition in February.
 The winning team gets to participate in the national competition in Washington, DC in April of each year with the WACHH paying for all their expenses.
 The AWQ competition is a unique opportunity for the students to visit the nation's capital and other historical sites in and around D.C.
 (White House, U.S. Capitol, Supreme Court, Organization of American States, etc.).

-Over the seven years of our participation, the winning high schools for our local round have been Hilton Head Island in the first year, Beaufort (3 times), May River (2 times) and last year’s winner, Bluffton HS.
-Our finals this year will held on March 7th at Bluffton High School, winner of the 2019 Local Competition.
-Come out, join us, get an answer sheet and test your knowledge against the actual questions posed to the competing AWQ teams in the “Are You as Smart as an AWQ Scholar?” contest!
+Over the nine years of our participation, the winning high schools for our local round have been Hilton Head Island in the first year, Beaufort (3 times), May River (2 times) and the 2020 winner, Bluffton HS.